1danielcoelho/1danielcoelho.github.io/_posts/2021-02-14-unreal-engine-basics-base-classes.md

 A few things happened here: We derived from `UObject`, which is the base class for objects managed by Unreal and is required to get our class garbage collected, replicated over the network, serialized, and more.
 We also had to rename our class to `UMyObject`, as that is the naming convention for classes that derive from `UObject`.
 We also added a couple of includes, and a couple of macros, which are required to get Unreal Header Tool (UHT) to automatically generate some code for us when we compile.

-Note that these macros just expand to more macros, and won't help us understand what's going on (although you can peek at them [here](https://github.com/EpicGames/UnrealEngine/blob/5df54b7ef1714f28fb5da319c3e83d96f0bedf08/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L638) if you want).
+Note that these macros just expand to more macros, and won't help us understand what's going on (although you can peek at [the UCLASS macro](https://github.com/EpicGames/UnrealEngine/blob/5df54b7ef1714f28fb5da319c3e83d96f0bedf08/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L638) if you want).
 Instead, these macros work more as annotations: UHT will parse this code, see those anotations (like `UCLASS()`), and know that it needs to generate some code about that class and place it somewhere (and obviously remove the annotations afterwards).

 Part of that generated code goes in that `"MyObject.generated.h"` file, and part of that code is injected in the location of that `GENERATED_BODY()` macro just before we compile.
 You will likely never need to interact with the `"*.generated.h"` files though, and that's good, because there's some pretty crazy auto-generated code in there.

 You can provide some optional arguments to some of these annotations, like how we did `UCLASS( BlueprintType )`.
-That one in particular allows our `UMyObject` objects to interact with blueprints, but you can check out all the optional arguments you can provide on the actual source [here](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L653).
+That one in particular allows our `UMyObject` objects to interact with blueprints, but you can check the source for [all the optional arguments you can provide for UCLASS](https://github.com/EpicGames/UnrealEngine/blob/2bf1a5b83a7076a0fd275887b373f8ec9e99d431/Engine/Source/Runtime/CoreUObject/Public/UObject/ObjectMacros.h#L653).

-If you're interested about this part, you can find some more details about reflection on [this](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection) excellent post by Michael Noland, and on [the official doc page](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Objects/index.html) for the unreal `UObject`s.
+If you're interested about this part, you can find some more details about reflection on [this excellent post by Michael Noland](https://www.unrealengine.com/en-US/blog/unreal-property-system-reflection), and on [the official doc page](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Objects/index.html) for the unreal `UObject`s.

-### UClasses
+## UClasses

 An important aspect of annotating our class for UHT like this is that it leads to a `UClass` object being generated for our `UMyObject` during engine initialization (both in the editor and for a packaged game).
 We also get a static function `UMyObject::StaticClass()` automatically generated and injected into our class definition, so we can do this to get a `UClass` object: